temporalio/documentation/docs/java/how-to-initialize-a-workflow-client-in-java.md

 id: how-to-initialize-a-workflow-client-in-java
 title: How to initialize a Workflow Client in Java
 sidebar_label: Workflow Client Initialization
-description: Initialize an instance of a `WorkflowClient`, create a client side Workflow stub, and then call a Workflow method (annotated with the `@WorkflowMethod` annotation).
+description: To initialize a Workflow Client, create an instance of a `WorkflowClient`, create a client-side `WorkflowStub`, and then call a Workflow method (annotated with the `@WorkflowMethod` annotation).
 tags:
   - java
   - developer-guide
 ---

-Initialize an instance of a `WorkflowClient`, create a client side Workflow stub, and then call a Workflow method (annotated with the `@WorkflowMethod` annotation.
+To initialize a Workflow Client, create an instance of a `WorkflowClient`, create a client-side `WorkflowStub`, and then call a Workflow method (annotated with the `@WorkflowMethod` annotation).

 To start a Workflow Execution, your Temporal Server must be running, and your front-end service must be accepting gRPC calls.